CarlGao4/Demucs-Gui/usage.md

 The order of listed models is bag of models (yaml file) first, and single models (th file) goes after them.
 Models with same name from different repos can be listed multiple times, so you should take a look at the info area of the selected model before loading it.

 Once you've loaded a model, you can't load another model or unload it.
 The only way to unload a model is to restart Demucs GUI.
-I know that this may be annoying, but it's impossible to know the sources of a model after loading it, so the first thing you must do after launching Demucs GUI is to load a model so other functions (like the mixer) can be initialized.
-As a result, I only added a "restart" button to the menu bar. *\*New in 1.1a2*
+I know that this may be annoying, but it's impossible to know the sources of a model without loading it, so the first thing you must do after launching Demucs GUI is to load a model so other functions (like the mixer) can be initialized.
+As a result, I added a "restart" button to the menu bar (*\*New in 1.1a2*).

 ### Mixer
 *\*New in 1.1a2*